sosamauro/sosamauro/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm Mauro, a frontend developer and also an advanced student in systems engineering based in Argentina 🇦🇷
+## I'm Mauro, a frontend developer and also an advanced student in systems engineering.

+## Based in Argentina 🇦🇷

-### You can see the cool things I've done on [my website.](https://maurososa.ar)
+## You can see the cool things I've done on [my website.](https://maurososa.ar)